magnusnosnes/LineageHomology/README.md

 <!-- badges: end -->

 LineageHomology provides a set of functions that analyzes the outputs from ancestral state reconstructions.
-LineageHomology counts transmission lineages according to state transitions between ancestral and descendant nodes that have a probability higher than 50 percent.
+LineageHomology takes the output of an ancestral state reconstruction method with included state probabilities at each node and counts transmission lineages (TLs).
+A TL is defined as a connected group of tips where state transitions between ancestral and descendant nodes that have a probability lower than 50 percent.
+The function also counts the number of tips that are not connected to any other tips in this way (singletons).
 The method is analogous to that introduced by du Plessis et al. (2021) (DOI:
 10.1126/science.abf2946).
-The outputs contain descriptions of transmission lineages, tips where traits are inferred to be locally inherited (homologous traits or local transmissions depending on the context), and other useful summaries.
+The outputs contain descriptions of the size of TLs, singletons, and other useful summaries.

 ## Installation